angiejones/tictactoe/README.md

 # Selenium Tic Tac Toe

-Uses Selenium WebDriver to automate a game of tic tac toe
+Uses Selenium WebDriver to automate a game of tic tac toe in Java